StoryBoard is pleased to announce the second edition of the AuthenticA Series Lab, a unique programme for African episodic screenwriters.

 - The language of the story must be in English or French and/or a local language

-- The programme will be delivered in English, therefore applicants must be able to speak English
+- The programme will be delivered in English, therefore applicants must be able to speak and write in English

 - Open to all genres